rsta2/circle-docs/docs/subsystems/vc4.rst

 .. note::

-	The accelerated graphics support is not available on the Raspberry Pi 4 and with ``AARCH = 32`` only.
+	The accelerated graphics support is not available on the Raspberry Pi 4 and 5 and with ``AARCH = 32`` only.